namedwebsockets/networkwebsockets/README.md

 ### Getting started

-This repository contains the proof-of-concept _Network Web Sockets Proxy_, written in Go, currently required to experiment with and use Network Web Sockets.
-You can either [download a pre-built Network Web Sockets binary](https://github.com/namedwebsockets/networkwebsockets/releases) or [build the Network Web Sockets Proxy from source](https://github.com/namedwebsockets/networkwebsockets/wiki/Building-a-Named-Web-Sockets-Proxy-from-Source) to get up and running.
+This repository contains the proof-of-concept _Network Web Socket Proxy_, written in Go, currently required to experiment with and use Network Web Sockets.
+You can either [download a pre-built Network Web Sockets binary](https://github.com/namedwebsockets/networkwebsockets/releases) or [build a Network Web Socket Proxy from source](https://github.com/namedwebsockets/networkwebsockets/wiki/Building-a-Network-Web-Socket-Proxy-from-Source) to get up and running.

-Once you have a Network Web Sockets Proxy up and running on your local machine then you are ready to [create and share your own Network Web Sockets](#network-web-socket-interfaces).
+Once you have a Network Web Socket Proxy up and running on your local machine then you are ready to [create and share your own Network Web Sockets](#network-web-socket-interfaces).
 A number of [Network Web Socket client examples](#examples) are also provided to help get you started.

 ##### [Go to downloads page to get a pre-built platform binary](https://github.com/namedwebsockets/networkwebsockets/releases)